 / Music&Art /

-I just watched a DVD on the subject, The Wrecking Crew.
+I just watched a video on the subject, The Wrecking Crew.
 The son of studio guitar player Tommy Tedesco made this documentary and he named names, showed their work: in Chicago, New York … LA … Fabulous.
 I’m going to watch it again today, write down some of the names.
 (A few of the names I already knew: Barney Kessel.
 Other names we’d all come to know: Glen Campbell.

-I learned one extraordinary thing from this great doc I hadn’t known: those guys (and at least one gal) didn’t go home to the suburbs, they ate their roast beef in restaurants: there was no time to go home to any suburbs: they worked morning, noon, night, midnight.
+I learned one extraordinary thing from this great doc I hadn’t known: those guys (and at least one gal) didn’t go home to the suburbs, they ate their roast beef in restaurants: there was no time to go home to any suburbs: they worked morning, noon, night, mid-night!
 They made union scale, three or four jobs a day, every day, every week, for a decade!
 Carol Kaye, Fender bass, the blond, just below: it’s estimated she played on at least 10,000 recording sessions!
 Brian Wilson (original Beach Boy, Beach Boy composer, creator) called her the greatest bass player in the world!
 And she said she made more money in those days than the president!

 And we know every note they recorded, because everything they did, almost everything, became a hit.